Pinky-Cat/pinky-cat.github.io/_findings/touhou-mobile-apps.md

 - [-東方- 霊夢無双・弐](https://archive.org/details/capote-android-archive) – A quickdraw game featuring the PCB cast.
 It tries to mess with the player’s ability to tap the targets by using the character’s abilities on the target.

 #### Lost Apps
 - [東方知霊奏](https://moriyashrine.org/community/threads/touhou-lost-media.1319/post-7317) – A Touhou parody of [QMA](https://p.eagate.573.jp/game/qma/18/top/index.html), a fast-paced multiplayer quiz show game.
-There was once an iOS port of 東方知霊奏 being developed and tested, but was never on the official app store as far as I can tell.
+There was once an iOS port of 東方知霊奏 being developed and tested, but was never published on the official app store.

 Overall, there are a lot more to Touhou mobile apps than just gacha games and is frankly an untouched space for Touhou to spread into.
 The development of indie Touhou apps as few and obscure as they are, show the potential of high quality Touhou apps, offering the Touhou experience on a device that everyone has, the mobile phone.